Separate Modes

 Each national resource has strengths and focus areas.
 The sections of the Countywide Bikeways design resource provide summaries and citations by topic.
 The table below provides an overview of design guide focus areas for separated bikeways and the guides that are most suited to those topics.
 The guides below draw significantly from the Dutch national bikeway design guide, referred to internationally as “CROW” in reference to its publisher.
 For further reading, CROW is a good resource for international best practice.

 Depending on the local context and funding source, implementing separated bikeways using the best practice documents below can be challenging.
-A forthcoming white paper on phasing and implementation will develop local guidance to support decision-making for implementing AAA bikeways in constrained or funding-limited situations.
+The Phasing and Implementation: Strategies and Case Studies white paper provides additional guidance on bikeway design strategies and local case studies.

 Graphic of resource chart for separated bikeways.